canada-ca/canada-ca.github.io/_posts/2020-03-06-new-design-system.md

 draft: true
 lang: en
 alt: "new Government of Canada design system"
-description: "Making it easier and faster to design effective content within a coherent digital experience"
+description: "Making it easier and faster to design effective content within a coherent digital experience."
 ---

 In September 2019, the Digital Transformation Office (DTO) and collaborators from across the Government of Canada came together to propel the vision of building a Government of Canada Design System into reality.